brandur/sorg/content/drafts/webhooks.md

    receive webhooks.
-3. ***API retrieval:*** Provide only an event identifier in webhook payload and force recipients to make a synchronous API request to get the full message.
+3. ***API retrieval:*** Provide only an event identifier in webhook payload and force recipients to make a synchronous API request to get the message's full contents.

 !fig src="/assets/webhooks/signing-secrets.png" caption="Endpoint signing secrets in Stripe's dashboard."